elastos/Elastos.Developer.Website/content/elastos_trinity/guides/running_debugging.md

 Note that as soon as your device stops being on the same network as your computer, or if the `trinity-cli run` command is stopped, your DApp in trinity will show a network error with an empty page.

 ## Debugging your application

+**On Android**:

 Open the Chrome browser on your computer and visit `chrome://inspect` to inspect your DApp pages.

+**On iOS**:

+Open safari, **development** menu, find your device, and select then dApp in the list.
+Sometimes all dApps will look like "localhost".
+In this case, while your dApp is running, move the mouse over each "localhost" entry and check when some blue overlay shows on your device.
+That will be the right item.

+Safari doesn't show logs history if you start the debug panel after starting your dApp.
+You can choose to restart your app manually using **ctrl+r** or **cmd+r** in the debugguer, to get all startup logs.

 ## Debugging user issues remotely

-After your dApp is published, some users may face issuesn including fatal exceptions, that you haven't seen during development and tests.
+After your dApp is published, some users may face issues, including fatal exceptions, that you haven't seen during development and tests.

 We recommend integrating a tool like **sentry.io** to your dApp in order to get exception reports remotely and therefore being able to debug most of end users issues.